cosmos/sdk-tutorials/academy/1-what-is-cosmos/atom-staking.md

 ## Next up

-In the [next chapter](../2-main-concepts/index.md) you will continue to explore the Cosmos SDK and learn about its main components.
+In the [next chapter](../2-main-concepts/index.md), you will continue to explore the Cosmos SDK and learn about the underlying blockchain application architecture.